 His form with Spurs earned him a call-up to Roy Hodgson’s England squad for the friendly against Italy in August 2012 in Bern, Switzerland.
 Livermore featured as a 69th-minute substitute as the Three Lions recorded a 2-1 victory.

-The 27-year-old made 58 appearances in six years at White Hart Lane before joining Hull City for a then club-record fee in 2014.
+The 29-year-old made 58 appearances in six years at White Hart Lane before joining Hull City for a then club-record fee in 2014.

-Livermore featured on 37 occasions as Hull were promoted back to the top flight, via the play-offs, last term.
+Livermore then featured on 37 occasions as Hull were promoted back to the top flight, via the play-offs.

 He was an ever-present for the Humberside club, playing as both a centre-half and a central midfielder, before his switch to Albion.